Life with a newborn human being on board can be overwhelming. Help yourself by learning how to simplify life with baby.

 3. Lower your standards

-Learn to accept home that can be more dirty and messy than without a little human being.
+Learn to accept a home that can be more dirty and messy than without a little human being.

 Accept eating less or less healthy.